-If you are claiming compensation for the loss of a breadwinner, for instance, your spouse or partner, the court may take into consideration the loss of earnings potential over the breadwinner’s lifetime.
-Crane injury long term effects such as PTSD and loss of mobility are also covered.
+If you are claiming compensation for the loss of your spouse or partner, the court may take into consideration the loss of earnings potential over their lifetime.

 Here we have provided some examples taken from real-life cases and official court guidelines.
 However, you might be entitled to considerably more than this, depending on circumstances.
 To an extent, this will depend on how effectively your solicitor presents your case.